|Dates / Deadlines:|

 3 University of Colorado Boulder credits

-This course fulfills the International Experience requirement for the International Business Certificate.
+This course fulfills the Global Experience requirement for the Global Business Certificate.
 This seminar fulfills one course towards the Engineering Management Certificate.

 This course counts towards business electives.